parallelchain-io/parallelchain-docs/docs/toolings/pchain_cli/transaction.md

 Then, decide the transaction type using the [CLI subcommand](#prepare-transaction-file).
 Each of them takes different inputs.
 You can always check the help menu using `--help`.

 Make sure you provide both `Parameters` and `Subcommand` parts in one command.
 The output transaction file (tx.json) will be saved in the current directory.
-You can also specify the designated file with the flag `--destination`
+You can also specify the designated file with the flag `--destination`.

 Example - Transfer tokens:
 === "Linux / macOS"
     ```bash
     ./pchain_client transaction create \
+      --v2 \
       --nonce 0 \
       --gas-limit 100000 \
       --max-base-fee-per-gas 8 \